freakmaxi/kertish-dfs/README.md

 #### What is it for?
 2020-dfs is developed to cover the traditional file system requirements in a scalable way.
-Software will use the same path-tree structure to keep the files but will not stuck in hard-drive limits of the machine.
+Software will use the same path-tree structure virtually to keep the files but will not stuck in hard-drive limits of the machine.
 It is possible to create a fail-safe, highly available fast and scalable file storage.

 #### Where can it be used?